-- Advising the Sheriff in all matters of a religious nature involving the Sheriff’s Agency and performance of law enforcement duties in the community.
-Further, Chaplains shall act as liaison with local ministerial associations and on matters pertaining to the moral, spiritual, and religious welfare of police personnel.
+- Advising the Sheriff in all matters of crisis nature involving the Agency and performance of law enforcement duties in the community.
+Further, the CIC shall act as liaison with local organizations and other associations on matters pertaining to the moral and religious welfare of police personnel.

-- Assisting the Sheriff’s Agency in the performance of appropriate ceremonial functions.
+- Assisting the Sheriff in the performance of appropriate ceremonial functions.

 - Providing practical assistance to victims.

 - Assisting at suicide incidents.